 The heatsink is the slowest to heat up due to its sheer density.
 The fact that the NAND flash temperature readings are relatively higher compared to the motherboard heatsink shows that it does a good job of taking heat away from the controller.
 This is actually great because, contrary to popular belief, NAND flash performs optimally and is safest at temperatures of 50°C and upwards, as long as it stays below 70°C, beyond which the data integrity can get compromised.

-If your motherboard doesn’t come with an M.2 SSD heatsink, you might want to look at aftermarket options.
-At $18 and free shipping, the Barrow M.2 OLED Heatsink makes a compelling case for itself.
+Let’s start with the heatsink we used in our tests.
+At $20ish and free shipping, the Barrowch M.2 OLED Heatsink makes a compelling case for itself.
 The brilliant OLED temperature display is a cherry on the cake.
 An investment of $18 doesn’t sound bad if you’ve already forked out well over ten times as much on a new M.2 NVMe SSD.